I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Nobody really likes walking into a snowstorm so someone in Montreal, Canada came up with the plastic face protector in 1939.
 It was a clear, 18-inch, pointed pyramid that projected out from the face.
 Very stylish.

-Hugo Gernsback’s Isolator isn’t seen around much anymore either.
+Hugo Gernsback’s Isolator isn’t seen anymore except in columns such as this one about the nature of human folly.
 It looks like a large fabric watermelon with eye holes that fits over the head and rests on the shoulders.
 It is entirely soundproof and oxygen is fed in at about where the nose would be.

 Gernsback was the editor of Science and Invention magazine and said his invention helped the wearer concentrate and focus.
 One possible downside would be the inability to hear a fire alarm if it went off.